 Pay Equity.
 Ontario Nurses’ Association v.
-Participating
+10 Community Care Access Centres

 In Ontario Nurses’ Association v.
 Participating (Ont CA, 2021) the Court of Appeal considers a rare pay equity case, and reviews the basics of the Pay Equity Act.
 The entire case is useful for pay equity as you don't often see such cases much anymore:

 The purpose of the Pay Equity Act, R.S.O.
 1990, c.
 P.7 (the “Act”), is to redress systemic gender discrimination in compensation experienced by those in female job classes.
 To that end, the Act requires employers who are subject to the Act to “establish and maintain compensation practices that provide for pay equity in every establishment of the employer” (emphasis added): Act, s.
 7(1).

 In establishing pay equity, three different methods of comparison are used.
 Each involves a comparison between male and female job classes.

 In predominantly female workplaces, like the nursing homes in question, there are no male job classes with which female job classes can be directly compared.
 For women in these workplaces, the Act provides a “proxy” method whereby a female job class, from an establishment where pay equity has already been achieved using a male comparator, is deemed to be the male job class.